clockwork85/metforce/README.md

 ## Features

 * **Versatile Data Source Mapping:** MetForce allows each column to be assigned to a different data source (e.g., grib files, met stations, pvlib, derived from another column, or a custom source).
-This versatility allows you to create rich and comprehensive datasets, which incorporate the best-available data from a variety of sources.
+This versatility allows you to create comprehensive datasets, which incorporate the best-available data from a variety of sources.

 * **Flexible Interpolation:** Utilizing the power of pandas DataFrames, MetForce lets you apply any pandas-based interpolation on the input data.
 The default is time interpolation, a form of linear interpolation considering time, but you can use any method that fits your specific needs.